MCP tools

 Basic usage

-The main difference is how they interact with the MCP server: the former connects to an already running HTTP server, while the latter executes a system command to run the server locally.
-Roughly speaking, usage looks something like this:
+The main difference is how they communicate with the MCP server: the former (Stdio) executes a system command to run the server locally, while the latter (HTTP) connects to an already running HTTP server.

 await chat.register_mcp_tools_http_stream_async(